 What is Upcycling and The Benefits of Upcycling

 Being the creator of a successful upcycling blog I get asked loads of times the question “what is upcycling?”.
 From magazines, other bloggers, brands, friends and even relatives.
-I think a lot of them already know what upcycling is or have a really good idea but they just want to hear my take on it.
+I think alot of them already know what upcycling is or have good idea, but they want to hear my take on it.

-Upcycling is a relatively new word has only been around since the late ’90s.
-In fact, the spell checker on my computer doesn’t even recognise the word.
-The Oxford Dictionary defines upcycle as a verb “Reuse (discarded objects or material) in such a way as to create a product of higher quality or value than the original.”
+Upcycling is a relatively new word that has only been around since the late ’90s.
+The spell checker on my computer doesn’t even recognize the word.

-“Revamping the unloved and mundane into something much more useful or beautiful and creative” is how I would personally define upcycling.
+My definition is very similar “revamping the unloved and mundane into something much more useful or beautiful and creative“.

 Sometimes upcycling is referred to as revamping, transforming and repurposing.
-Technically recycling is about converting waste and rubbish into a reusable material.
-However, if that new material is considered to better than the original then you could call it upcycling.
+Technically recycling is about converting waste and rubbish into reusable material.
+However, if that new material is considered to be better than the original, then you could call it upcycling.

 Environmental & Economical Benefits Of Upcycling

-In the case of upcycling ” “one man’s trash is another man’s treasure” is definitely true.
+In the case of upcycling ” “one man’s trash is another man’s treasure” is true.

 Creating Something Unique With Upcycling

 With upcycling, we can indulge our love of nostalgia.
 How many times do people walk around trendy furniture stores that sell upcycled and retro furniture saying my nan or my mum had one of those.
-Just look at the trend for 70’s sideboards, many of them have been upcycled with just a splash of paint or a wallpapered panel.
+Look at the trend for 70’s sideboards, many of them have been upcycled, with just a splash of paint or a wallpapered panel.

 The Psychological Benefits of Upcycling

-Not many people know this but I trained as a psychologist (Aviation Psychologist).
-So I often see the world from a psychologists perspective and can recognize several psychological and well-being benefits to upcycling.
+Not many people know this, but I trained as a psychologist (Aviation Psychologist).
+So I often see the world from a psychologist’s perspective and can recognize several psychological and well-being benefits of upcycling.

-Slowing down and taking the time to revamp and upcycle something can not only be very relaxing but also a confidence booster to boot.
+Slowing down and taking the time to revamp and upcycle something can very relaxing, also a confidence booster to boot.
 Just saying “I made that” can make you feel really good and that you have created something new from something old.

 The Creative Process of Upcycling

-The challenge of upcycling really stimulates imagination and creativity.
-It flows two ways, firstly with the waste to be upcycled and secondly the desired end product.
+The challenge of upcycling stimulates imagination and creativity.
+It flows two ways, with the waste to be upcycled and the desired end product.